ManiPose: Manifold-Constrained Multi-Hypothesis 3D Human Pose Estimation

 \subsection{Constraining predictions to the pose manifold}

-\myparagraph{Rationale.} While traditional human pose lifting methods directly predict 3D joint positions using a regression model, the human morphology does not allow joints to occupy the whole 3D space (\cf Prop. \ref{th:manifold}).
-If we knew the length of each segment connecting pairs of joints for a given subject, we could mimic the procedure adopted in \cref{sec:toy-exp}, and guarantee that predicted poses lie on the correct pose manifold by only predicting body part's rotations with respect to a reference pose.
-Since we do not have access to ground-truth segment lengths in real use-cases, we propose to predict them, thus estimating the manifold.
+\myparagraph{Rationale.} Human morphology prevents the joints from arbitrarily occupying the whole space.
+Instead, the poses within a movement are restricted to a manifold, reflecting the human skeleton's rigidity.
+If we knew the length of each segment connecting pairs of joints for a given subject, we could guarantee that the predicted poses lie on the correct pose manifold by only predicting the body part's rotations with respect to a reference skeleton.
+Since we do not have access to ground-truth segment lengths in real use cases, we propose to predict them, thus disentangling the estimation of the reference lengths (fixed across time) from the estimation of the joint rotations (variable across time).

-\myparagraph{Disentangled representations.} We constrain model predictions to lie on an estimated manifold by predicting parametrized disentangled transformations of a reference pose $\refpose$, for which all segments have unit length.
-Namely, we propose to split the network into two parts (\cf \cref{fig:arch-overview}): \begin{enumerate} \item \textbf{Segments module:} which predicts segment lengths ${s \in \R^{J-1}}$, \emph{shared} by all $L$ frames of the input sequence; \item \textbf{Rotations module:} which predicts relative rotation representations ${r=[r_{1,0}, \dots, r_{L,J-1}] \in (\R^d)^{J \times L}}$ of each joint with respect to their parent joint \emph{at each time step}. \end{enumerate}
+\myparagraph{Disentangled representations.} We constrain model predictions to lie on an estimated manifold by predicting parametrized disentangled transformations of a reference pose $\refpose \in (\R^3)^J$, for which all segments have unit length.
+Namely, we propose to split the network into two parts (\cf \cref{fig:arch-overview}): \begin{enumerate} \item \textbf{Segments module}, which predicts segment lengths ${s \in \R^{J-1}}$, shared by the $T$ frames (time steps) of the input sequence; \item \textbf{Rotations module}, which predicts the rotation $r=[r_{1,0}, \dots, r_{T,J-1}] \in (\R^d)^{J \times T}$ of each joint relative to their parent joint at each time step. \end{enumerate}

-\myparagraph{Rotations representation.} As proposed in \cite{zhou_continuity_2019}, we represent rotations continuously using 6D embeddings (\ie, $d=6$).
-Compared to quaternions or axis-angles, these representations are continuous and hence more amenable to be learned by neural networks, as demonstrated in \cite{zhou_continuity_2019}.
+\myparagraph{Rotations representation.} We represent rotations using 6D continuous embeddings (\ie, $d=6$).
+Compared to quaternions or axis-angles, those representations are continuous and, hence, better learned by neural networks, as demonstrated by their proposers \cite{zhou_continuity_2019}.

-\myparagraph{Pose decoding.} In order to deliver pose predictions in $(\R^3)^{J \times L}$, the intermediate representations $(s, r)$ need to be \emph{decoded}, just like $\hat{\theta}$ in \cref{sec:toy-exp}.
-This is achieved in three steps: \begin{enumerate} \item First, we scale the unit segments of the reference pose $\refpose \in (\R^3)^J$ using $s$, forming a scaled reference pose $\refposes$: